swatifursule/graphqlServer/README.md

-This is an attempt to create graphQL server inside docker container with express server.
+<b>This is an attempt to create graphQL server inside docker container with express server. </b>

 docker-machine start
 docker-machine ls ==> will give ip of docker host.